-(5) Unless the speaker resigns upon receipt of a motion in terms of sub-rule (1), he or she must forthwith upon receipt thereof determine the date, time and venue for a special council meeting in terms of Rule 4.
-The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the speaker received a copy of the motion from the municipal manager.

-(6) Despite the provisions of $\underline{\text{Rule 10}}(1)$ at least seven days notice of a meeting in terms of sub-rule (5) must be given to every councillor and traditional leader.

-(7) If the speaker resigns from office at any time before a meeting in terms of sub-rule (5) takes place, the motion lapses and the meeting does not go ahead.

-(8) The meeting may not be closed for the public or the media before a vote had been taken on a motion in terms of sub-rule (1).

-(9) The municipal manager presides over the proceedings on a motion in terms of subrule (1) but he or she may not vote.

-(10) The speaker has the right and must be allowed the opportunity during the proceedings to:-

-(a) respond to every allegation made in the motion and during the proceedings;

-(b) call witnesses and to cross-examine any witnesses called by the initiator; and

-(c) submit documents and to examine any documents submitted by the initiator, provided that if the speaker is not present during the meeting, the council may, in its sole discretion, continue with the proceedings.
+- (5) Unless the speaker resigns upon receipt of a motion in terms of sub-rule (1), he or she must forthwith upon receipt thereof determine the date, time and venue for a special council meeting in terms of rule 4.
+The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the speaker received a copy of the motion from the municipal manager. - (6) Despite the provisions of rule 10(1) at least seven days' notice of a meeting in terms of sub-rule (5) must be given to every councillor and traditional leader. - (7) If the speaker resigns from office at any time before a meeting in terms of sub-rule (5) takes place, the motion lapses and the meeting does not go ahead. - (8) The meeting may not be closed for the public or the media before a vote had been taken on a motion in terms of sub-rule (1). - (9) The municipal manager presides over the proceedings on a motion in terms of sub-rule (1) but he or she may not - - (a) vote on the question; - (b) make any judgement or express any opinion regarding the substance of any allegation made or reason supplied for or during the debate in support or opposition of the motion. - (10) The speaker has the right and must be allowed the opportunity during the proceedings to- - (a) respond to every allegation made in the motion and during the proceedings; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and to examine any documents submitted by the initiator, provided that if the speaker is not present during the meeting, the council may, in its sole discretion, continue with the proceedings.
 A proposal to proceed in the absence of the speaker is carried if a majority of the councillors of the municipality votes in favour of it.

-(11) With due regard for Rules 35 and 36, the municipal manager must put the motion to the vote after the debate had been exhausted.

-(12) If the speaker at any time during the proceedings but before the motion is put to the vote, make a declaration in terms of Rule 69(2), the proceedings are discontinued immediately and the motion lapses and the council proceeds to elect a new speaker despite any provisions to the contrary in these Rules and orders.

-(13) If the motion is carried, the speaker is removed from office with immediate effect and the council proceeds to elect a new speaker despite any provisions to the contrary in these Rules and orders.

-(14) A councillor elected as speaker in terms of sub-rule (12) or (13) serve for the unexpired term of his or her predecessor.

-(16) If the motion is defeated, no motion forwarding the same allegations may be submitted within the next three months unless the council directs otherwise.
+- (11) With due regard for rules 35 and 36, the municipal manager must put the motion to the vote after the debate had been exhausted. - (12) If the speaker at any time during the proceedings but before the motion is put to the vote, make a declaration in terms of rule 69(2), the proceedings are discontinued immediately and the motion lapses and the council proceeds to elect a new speaker despite any provisions to the contrary in these rules and orders. - (13) If the motion is carried, the speaker is removed from office with immediate effect and the council proceeds to elect a new speaker despite any provisions to the contrary in these rules and orders. - (14) A councillor elected as speaker in terms of sub-rule (12) or (13) serve for the unexpired term of his or her predecessor. - (15) If the motion is defeated, no motion forwarding the same allegations may be submitted within the next three months unless the council directs otherwise.

-88. Removal from office of executive committee members
+Removal from office of executive committee members